-The PIC-32 family includes boards a wide variety of on-board peripherals, including UARTs, serial communication capabilities, programmable memory, motor controls and more.
+The PIC-32 family includes boards with various onboard peripherals, including UARTs, serial communication capabilities, programmable memory, motor controls, etc.

 Third-party and open-source tools are also supported.

-It is worth noting PIC is a world-leader for MCUs in its own right, particularly when it comes to 8-bit devices.
+Finally, it is worth noting that PIC is a world leader for MCUs in its own right, particularly for 8-bit devices.